Year of the Griffin: Plot background

 The classmates quickly become fast friends, and two soon fall in love.
 They form common opinions of their teachers and courses, and undertake together some undirected extracurricular study.
 They all run afoul of Wizard Wermacht, a domineering man who teaches multiple subjects in a routine fashion.
 When Derk visits Elda, he has half a mind to take her home, but actually gives them a reading list strong in magical theory, especially the work of university founder Policant.
-Educationally that is a success although it does not help their grades.
+Educationally it is a success although it does not help their grades.

 Every other visit from home is a crisis for the classmates and often for the entire university.
 From the east a royal family sends seven assassins.
 Two Imperial Senators and a cluster of ruling class dwarves bring political and economic pressures.
 Olga's father proves to be the pirate of the Inland Sea.
 Two royalties arrive leading armies.
 Prince Lukin trades Ruskin to be his "servant" for the Book of Truth, which Olga had stolen from her father when she fled from an arranged marriage, and from which lies disappear.
 The Senators are arrested by Emperor Titus.

 Eventually, the three more powerful and mature of Elda's six siblings get involved, human brother Blade and griffins Kit and Callette.
 Chancellor Querida also returns, the former University head who plotted successfully against the tourist industry.
-Jointly with a few others they secure the University and set it on the right track.
+Jointly with a few others they secure the university and set it on the right track.